frankschae/academic-kickstart/content/post/bouncing_ball/index.md

 \end{aligned}
 $$

-The arrows indicate the variable with respect to which we differentiate.
+The arrows ($\rightarrow$) indicate the variable with respect to which we differentiate.
 Note that computing the vector-Jacobian products (vjp) in the adjoint ODE requires the value of $x(t)$ along its trajectory.
 In `BacksolveAdjoint()`, we recompute $x(t)$--together with the adjoint variables--backwards in time starting with its final value $x(t_N)$.
 A derivation of the ODE adjoint is given in [Chris' MIT 18.337 lecture notes](https://mitmath.github.io/18337/lecture11/adjoints).

 ### Explicit events